RedBird Capital Partners: Investments

 In December 2023, RedBird announced a merger between the XFL and USFL to be called United Football League (UFL) starting in 2024.
 In July 2024, the company provided funding for Skydance Media's acquisition of National Amusements from the Redstone family and its controlling stake in Paramount Global, a transaction that included Paramount's merger with Skydance.
 On July 24, 2025, the merger was approved, and it closed on August 7, 2025.

+In January 2024, RedBird Capital Partners led a $110 million Series D funding round for Build a Rocket Boy, an independent video game developer and publisher known for developing MindsEye and upcoming game Everywhere.

-On 23 November 2024, Sky News reported that CVC Capital Partners, TF1, RedBird Capital Partners, All3Media, Mediawan and Kohlberg Kravis Roberts had been linked to a potential takeover bid for ITV plc and a possible break-up of core assets such as ITV Studios and ITVX.
+On November 23, 2024, Sky News reported that CVC Capital Partners, TF1, RedBird Capital Partners, All3Media, Mediawan, and Kohlberg Kravis Roberts had been linked to a potential takeover bid for British media company ITV and a possible break-up of core assets, such as ITV Studios and ITVX.

-On 30 January 2025, Reuters reported that RedBird IMI were in early-stage talks with ITV plc to merge the All3Media and ITV Studios production businesses.
+On January 30, 2025, Reuters reported that RedBird IMI were in early-stage talks with ITV to merge the All3Media and ITV Studios production businesses.

-In May 2025, RedBird announced plans to acquire the Telegraph Media Group, publisher of daily British newspaper The Telegraph, for £500 million (about $674 million).
+In May 2025, RedBird announced plans to acquire the Telegraph Media Group (TMG), publisher of daily British newspaper The Telegraph, for £500 million ($674 million).
 Several human rights groups, including Reporters Without Borders, Index on Censorship, Hong Kong Democracy Council, Hong Kong Watch, and Article 19, opposed the deal due to RedBird's links with China.

+Beginning in September of 2025, RedBird partially financed Paramount Skydance's numerous takeover bids to acquire Warner Bros.
+Discovery (WBD).
+Following a months-long bidding war against Netflix, Paramount Skydance increased its offer for WBD's assets, prompting Netflix to withdraw from the bidding war.
+Paramount Skydance and WBD signed a definitive merger agreement the next day.

+In July 2026, it was reported that several parties—including RedBird (backing Paramount Skydance) and American investment company TPG, along with Netflix, Sony Pictures, and Versant—were in early talks to purchase film discovery platform Letterboxd.